AngeloAyranji/uzh-blockchain-data-collection/README.md

 1. `.env` = static configuration variables (data directory, connection URLs, credentials, timeout settings, ...)
 2. `src/data_collection/etc/cfg/<environment>/<blockchain>.json` = data collection configuration (block range, mode, addresses, events, ...)

-The exact description of the environment variables and data collection configuration can be found [here](docs/configuration.md).
+The exact description of the environment variables and data collection configuration can be found in the [configuration guide](docs/configuration.md).

 # Features
 ### Scripts
 The [scripts/](scripts/) directory contains bash scripts that mostly consist of docker compose commands.
-Their detailed description can be found [here](scripts/README.md).
 ### Extensions
 If you'd like to extend the current data collection functionality, such as: